sous-chefs/ntp/README.md

   - Array, should be a list of restrict lines to restrict access to NTP clients on your LAN.

+* ntp['sync_clock'] (applies to NTP Servers and Clients)

+  - Boolean, determines if the ntpdate command is issued to sync the system clock

 ### Platform specific

 * `ntp['packages']`